mikehamer/ardrone_tutorials/README.md

 This repository contains the source-code for the Up and flying with the AR.Drone and ROS tutorial series, published on [Robohub](http://www.robohub.org).

 A stable branch is maintained for each of the released tutorials, with the master branch always synchronized with the stable branch of the latest tutorial.
+Each tutorial's branch also contains all source-code required for the previous tutorials.

 The following tutorials are planned for the series: